Skip to content

 Interactive talk on idea generation.

 Writing stories from scratch can seem like an impossible task to some of your students.
-Let Colin Goh show them how they can draw inspiration from ordinary things, people and everyday life.
-The award-winning cartoonist, writer, filmmaker and co-creator of the Little Dim Sum Warriors will also share some of his various creations.
+Let Namita Moolani Mehra show them how they can draw inspiration from ordinary things, people, and everyday life.

 About the Author